sepehrsaryazdi/trace_length_reduction/README.md

 ![Trace Length Reduction Examples Menu](readme_pictures/examples.png)

 To optionally cube the X-coordinate entries, click `Cube Inputs (Optional)`.
-To optionally randomise the X-coordinatew entries, click `Randomise Inputs (Optional)`.
+To optionally randomise the X-coordinate entries, click `Randomise Inputs (Optional)`.
 When ready, click `Minimise` to run the reduction procedures for trace and length, which outputs a window containing all the procedures' steps, generators encountered and their corresponding SL(3,R) matrices.
 An example output is shown below.

 ![Trace Length Reduction Example Reduction Results](readme_pictures/reduction_results.png)